jersteth/festiticket/Readme.md

 Using the FestiTicket Dashboard
 -----------
-Initially every account has some XCUR balance which can be used to by tickets.
+Initially every account has some XCUR balance which can be used to buy tickets.
 With the buttons you can buy a new ticket from the shop.
-This will require you to sign two Metamask transaction.
+This will require you to sign two Metamask transactions.

 When buying a ticket, the first one is to approve the spending of an XCUR balance and the second one is to approve the purchase.

-When offering a ticket for resale, you first otherise the Shop to transfer the NFT on your behalf, and then in the second transaction you request to offer it on the market.
+When offering a ticket for resale, you first authorise the Shop to transfer the NFT on your behalf, and then in the second transaction you request to offer it on the market.

 When buying 2nd hand, you first approve the spending of the appropriate amount of XCUR and